IamSameerAhmed/CurrencyConverter/README.md

  <h3>Note</h3>
  <p>
- In My Case default Currency in USD you can Change the USD and $ Sign with your default currency.
+ In My Case default Currency in USD you can Change the USD and $ Sign with your default currency in the code.

  </p>